It’s that time of year again! Complete the wellness “2 step” between July 1 and Sept. 30, 2017 to receive your 2018 reward.

 Yes.
 The wellness program applies to all employees enrolled in the UA medical insurance plan.

 Yes, you are “on the clock” if you remain at your work site to get your biometric screening.
-It is also considered work time when you use a work computer to log into Onlife and complete the health assessment and pledges.
+It is also considered work time when you use a work computer to log into Onlife and complete the health assessment.

 However, if you plan to visit your PCP’s office to get your numbers, you will need to request sick leave to cover your time away from work.
 We realize that this may be the only option for our employees who work off the main campus, as Employee Health is not able to visit every work site throughout the state.
 Keep in mind, though, that the AHEC clinics will be conducting screenings.